Recurring inspections with a full audit trail

 Report improvements directly

 Spot a deviation during a control?
 Report an improvement directly from the running checklist.
 The improvement links back to the checklist activity.
+Found during an internal audit?
+Works the same way.

 Documentation and evidence